norbusan/piwigopress/readme.txt

 Optional parameters

-* Category id (0=all): Pictures from a specific Piwigo category or from all
+* Album id (0=all): Pictures from a specific Piwigo album or from all
 * Since X months (0=all): Age of posted picture
 * Pre and post-code: raw html code that is added just before the images
 * CSS DIV class: For your blog design
 * CSS IMG class: For your blog design
-* Categories menu: Includes all links related to Piwigo categories
+* Album menu: Includes all links related to Piwigo albums

 All below selectable option are special Piwigo links to include: